-The Find 'N Go Menu allows you to find stored locations (waypoints) and cities.
+The Find 'N Go Menu allows you to find stored locations (waypoints) and map items (cities, exits, etc.).
 They can be found by name or by those nearest to your current location.
-If you are using certain MapSource data, the list of find locations is expanded to include Points of Interest.
-If you would like to use an option that is grayed out (disabled), you need to load detailed maps using MapSource.
+If you are using certain MapSource data, the list of find locations is expanded to include categories for Points of Interest, Street Addresses, and Intersections.
+If you would like to use an option that is grayed out (disabled), you need to load map detail using MapSource.